weishwu/ASEplot/README.md

 # ASEplot: Allele Specific Expression data plot

-ASEplot is an R library used to generate visualization of allele-specific expression (ASE) dat a that is prepared using the Nextflow pipeline [ASET](https://github.com/weishwu/ASET).
+- ASEplot is an R library used to generate visualization of allele-specific expression (ASE) data that is prepared using the Nextflow pipeline [ASET](https://github.com/weishwu/ASET).
+- For quick setup, an environment with ASEplot and all dependencies can be pulled via Docker or Singularity from [docker://weishwu/aseplot:0.0](https://hub.docker.com/repository/docker/weishwu/aseplot/general)

 ## Load data and filter
 ```